 Audits & Assessments

 R.J.
-Reynolds, on behalf of each RAI tobacco operating company, has a comprehensive program of audits and assessments throughout our tobacco procurement supply chain.
-Through these processes, we review environmental and social risks inherent in agricultural work for both domestic growers with which we contract directly, and domestic and international suppliers from which we purchase leaf.
+Reynolds itself, and on behalf of the other RAI tobacco operating companies with which it has service agreements, has a comprehensive program of audits and assessments throughout our tobacco procurement supply chain.
+Through these processes, we review environmental and social risks inherent in agricultural work for both domestic growers with which we contract directly and domestic and international suppliers from which we purchase leaf.

-Farm audits include personal interviews with a minimum of 20 percent of the workforce on each farm.
+Farm audits include personal interviews with a minimum of 20 percent of the workforce present on the day of the assessment.
 Interviews occur outside the presence of the grower and are an important source of information about labor practices.
 R.J.
 Reynolds was the first company to include such interviews in its audits, and the first to make them public.

 Since 2011, we have audited a significant number of our U.S. grower base.